flagbear/togglee-web/docs/quick-start.md

 ---
 sidebar_position: 2

 ---
 # Quick Start

-For using togglee you will need:
+For using Togglee, you will need:

-- A toggle file hosted in an accesible server throught http/https (ex. gist).
+* A toggle file hosted in an accessible server through HTTP/HTTPS (ex. gist).
-- An application using one of the supported languages libraries (ex. js).
+* An application using one of the supported languages libraries (ex. js).

-The toggle file needs to be defined as valid json object similar Simple true/false logical path definition.
+The toggle file needs to be defined as a valid JSON object, similar to Simple true/false logical path definition.

 ```js
 {